Beth Arentsen is a singer, published songwriter and vocal coach residing in Charlotte, North Carolina.

 Inspired by the success of P-1, Beth focused her energy into a more personal project.
 The end result was Sap, produced by Jimi Zhivago (Rufus Wainwright) and recorded at The Magic Shop in NYC.
 Sap departed from the electro vibe of P-1 in favor of a more stripped-down telling of Beth’s tales that drew upon Beth’s early childhood on the ocean and experiences living above the asphalt.
 Her 2009 self release, Nicer, fused together both the acoustic qualities of Sap and the electronic influences of her P-1 albums.

-Beth has performed for intimate audiences at Joe’s Pub, Merkin Concert Hall, the John Drew Theater (Guild Hall) among other national venues, charity events and music festivals, including Nona Hendryx’s (Labelle) Hopestock tour.
+Beth has performed as a solo artist for intimate audiences in New York at Joe’s Pub (Public Theater) Merkin Concert Hall, S.O.B.’s, the John Drew Theater (Guild Hall) among other national venues, charity events and music festivals, including Nona Hendryx’s (Labelle) Hopestock tour.
 Beth is married to her high school sweetheart and together they are raising their two young children.
 She is currently writing new music and teaching voice.

 Beth on Liz Swados, Michael Friedman and Jimi Zhivago: